allthatido/Drone_Motion_Planning/README.md

 - &nbsp; Sets the `TARGET_ALTITUDE` & `SAFETY_DISTANCE` parameters
 - &nbsp; Sets the `target_position` altitude to `TARGET_ALTITUDE`

 The function then reads the first line the map data ie `colliders.csv` to extract the latitude and longitude of the map center.
-The extracted latitude and longitude information is then used to se the home position of the UAV with 0 as the home altitude.
+The extracted latitude and longitude information is then used to set the home position of the UAV with 0 as the home altitude.

 The current position of the UAV is obtained by the `self.global_position` method.
 The global position and the global home position is used to calculate the local position of the UAV in the local NED frame.